 Your additional costs are higher than your original costs.
 This means you could claim \$2,000 - your additional costs of \$2,500, less the \$500 refund.
 This would put you back to your original financial position.

-We only cover you if your journey to the special event was delayed before you left Australia, and the event can't be delayed or rescheduled.
+We only cover you if the event can't be delayed or rescheduled.

-Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (page 49) also applies.
+Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (page 54) also applies.